 - University of Regina, Guest Talk with Dr. Marc Spooner, Professor – 2020

-- Contemplative Arts Festival Saskatoon, Panelist and Workshop Presenter – 2019
+- Contemplative Arts Festival of Saskatoon, Keynote Panelist and Workshop Presenter – 2019

 - Saskatchewan Association for Community Education, Guest Speaker – 2019